 • Restrict permissions.
 They shouldn't be granted unless permissions aren't required to perform a specific job role.
 While this seems restrictive, this also helps to prevent a lot of cybersecurity risks.

 Finally, for the users relying on third-party providers, it cannot be understated how crucial it is to analyze the terms of service conditions.
 A clear division of responsibilities will help to ensure that there are no grey zones that could be exploited.
-It's a crucial document helping to understand your current setup's weaknesses and what steps could be taken to make amends to its setup.
+It's a crucial document that helps you understand your current setup's weaknesses and what steps could be taken to make amends to its setup.